10 Best All Inclusive Resorts in … South America

 On our list of best all inclusive resorts in South America is Vila Gale Cumbuco

-Brazil has plenty of all-inclusive beach resorts to choose from, but few have the charm, sophistication and perfect fun-to-relaxation ratio of Check PricesVila Galé on Cumbuco Beach in northeastern Brazil (18 miles up the coast from Fortaleza).
-With a pool, spa, sauna, Jacuzzi, Turkish bath, three restaurants and three bars all included, you’ll rarely be short of things to do in the resort.
-Then, of course, there’s the beautiful white-sand beach with kitesurfing, windsurfing and adrenalin-pumping dune buggy rides, and nearby lagoons for kayaking and speedboat rides.
+Brazil has plenty of all-inclusive beach resorts to choose from, but few have the charm, sophistication and perfect fun-to-relaxation ratio of Check PricesVila Galé on Cumbuco Beach in northeastern Brazil.
+With a pool, spa, sauna, Jacuzzi, Turkish bath, three restaurants and three bars all included, it’s hard to run short of things to do in the resort.
+Located just 18 miles from Fortaleza, this spot is a magnet for kite-surfers and anyone who thinks a dune-buggy ride is a legitimate form of meditation!
+Nearby are lagoons for kayaking and speedboat rides as well.
 For pure fun in Brazil, Vila Galé is hard to beat.

 Iberostar Praia do Forte, Brazil